mlochbaum/BQN-Musician/src/theory/tertian.md

 ⟩
 -->

 These scales are modes of each other and are fittingly called octatonic (eight tone) scales.
 They're a bit creepy sounding, as well as unstable in that they "want" to resolve to some other scale.
-So they're most often used in a transient way, moving between chords or adding character in jazz improvization and late classical music.
+So they're most often used in a transient way, moving between chords or adding character in jazz improvisation and late classical music.

 ### The seven-note case